vgl-hub/vgl-curation/README.md

 -h help
 -f combined haplotype fasta
 -a haplotype agp generated from pretextview
--s Sexual Chromosome marking the heterogametic individuals (e.g. 'Y' for humans, 'W' for birds)
+-s Sexual Chromosome marking the heterogametic individuals (e.g. 'Y' for humans, 'Z' for birds)

 Example:
 sh curation_2.0_pipe.sh -f rCycPin1.HiC.haps_combined.fasta -a rCycPin1.HiC.haps_combined.pretext.agp -Z
 ```

 8. The `curation_2.0_pipe.sh` now include running a mashmap between your hap1 and hap2 fasta files to identify any homologous pairs that aren't named the same and the orientation of the sequence in Hap_2 relative to Hap_1.
 The output from this is a mashmap.out file and a sak file (tabular).
 The sak contains instructions for gfastats to reverse the sequences that need to be, and rename of hap2 chromosomes according to their homolog in hap1.
 Gfastats is then run on Hap_2 using this sak instruction file.
-This will modify the names and output a new fasta. ***These two scripts were authored and kindly shared by Michael Paulini of the GRIT team at the Wellcome Sanger Institute.
-They are copied here for ease of access as they make substantially easier the process of renaming hap2 chromosomomes.***
+This will modify the names and output a new fasta.
 10. (Suggested) Generate a pretext map for each haplotype to ensure it curated as anctipated.
 11. Use chr_submission.py to generate the chr.tsv file that is necessary for NCBI submissions.
 12. SUCCESS!